babak271/nak-interview-app/README.md

 # NAK interview app

-This project wrote exclusively for interview question of NAK corporation.
+This project was written exclusively for the interview question of NAK corporation.

 Despite the simplicity of this project, it was tried to present an advanced enterprise workflow in it.
 This project has 3 main Namespaces, including *App*, *Domain* and *Support*.
 The responsibility of